woifes/node-monorepo/README.md

 # License

-The license of the different packages or projects are stated inside the corresponding subfolders:
+The license of the different packages or projects are stated inside the corresponding sub folders:
 > Note: If a package is "UNLICENSED" I did not decided which license to use yet
 ## Packages
 * [alarmhandler](/packages/alarmhandler/) - MIT